open-metadata/OpenMetadata/openmetadata-docs/content/v1.1.1/deployment/bare-metal/index.md

 ## MySQL (version 8.0.0 or greater)

-To install MySQL see the instructions for your operating system (OS) at [Installing and Upgrading MySQL](https://dev.mysql.com/doc/mysql-installation-excerpt/8.0/en/installing.html) or visit one of the following OS-specific guides.
+To install MySQL, see the instructions for your operating system (OS) at [Installing and Upgrading MySQL](https://dev.mysql.com/doc/mysql-installation-excerpt/8.0/en/installing.html) or visit one of the following OS-specific guides.

 - [Installing MySQL on Linux](https://dev.mysql.com/doc/mysql-installation-excerpt/8.0/en/linux-installation.html)